adriangar8/tappx_42barcelona/README.md

 # tappx_42barcelona

+Below the description of the project which won the competition proposed by Tappx can be seen:

 1. Introduction:

 In this Google Colab script, the user will find an algorithm which pairs certain articles with a given video based on their corresponding similarity.
 The final result will be given in a json file which will have the following format: